freeradical13/freeradical13.github.io/index.md

 One bacterium may transfer some genes to another bacterium through various types of horizontal gene transfer:

 1. [Transformation][] occurs when one bacterium dies and pieces of DNA may be released for uptake by other living bacteria in a state which is ready to take up new genes (this can be simulated by shocking bacteria with certain chemicals, electrical pulses, or heat shock followed by an ice bath).
 1. [Conjugation][] is the transfer of genes between a bacterium with [F-Factor][] (or fertility factor) which is a part of the donating cell genome and another bacterium through direct contact through a mating bridge.
-The donor cell is called the [F<sup>+</sup> Cell][f+ cell] if the genes are in a plasmid and the F-Factor genes are transferred to the target cell (or F<sup>-</sup> cell) or the donor cell is called an [Hfr Cell][] if the F-Factor is part of the main chromosome and the F-Factor is used to perform the conjugation but the actual transfer of genes is from another part of the chromosome that tags along with the F-Factor to the F<sup>-</sup> cell.
+The donor cell is called the [F<sup>+</sup> Cell][f+ cell] if the genes are in a plasmid and the F-Factor genes are transferred to the target cell (or F<sup>-</sup> cell) or the donor cell is called an [Hfr Cell][] (High Frequency of Recombination) if the F-Factor is part of the main chromosome and the F-Factor is used to perform the conjugation but the actual transfer of genes is from another part of the chromosome that tags along with the F-Factor to the F<sup>-</sup> cell.
 1. [Transduction][] occurs when a virus infects a bacterium and when copies of that phage end up in another bacterium, they may take with them some of the original bacterium's DNA.
 1. [Transposition][] is the movement of DNA segments (transposons) between chromosomes and plasmids across cells.